 The climb onto Mount Solitary takes some effort.
 Especially under heavy packs.
 Several side tracks lead to dead ends and wasted time so try and stick to the middle of the ridge as you head up and be prepared for some ‘bouldering’ on the steeper pitches.
 Take your time and go steady.
 Any mishaps here and you’re a long way from help.

 Camping On Top Of Mount Solitary

-- Lightweight camping gear – tent, sleeping mat, sleeping bag.
-Being 1km above sea level the temperatures and weather can be very different to the surrounding areas, so go prepared for colder weather.
+- Lightweight camping gear – tent, sleeping mat, and a sleeping bag.
+Being 1km above sea level the temperatures and weather can be very different from the surrounding areas, so go prepared for colder weather.

 - Water.
 We walked during a dry spell and couldn’t rely on any water sources so we carried 4.5L each to be safe.

 - PLB.
 Personal Locator Beacons are available for hire from Katoomba Police Station and are recommended for overnight walks in the Blue Mountains National Park.

 - Food to get you through two days hard walking

 - Poo Kit